cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 * **Quantity step** is *2*.

-Then customers can choose to buy 2, 4, 6, 8, or 10 items of this product.
+Then customers will be able to buy 2, 4, 6, 8, or 10 items of this product in one order.

 .. important::

     EXAMPLE: *1*

 ==============
 List qty count
 ==============

-The maximum number of choices in the **Quantity** select box.
+The maximum number of choices in the drop-down list that allows you to select the number of product items in cart.
 For example:

 * **Min quantity** is *2*.